 So far, all of my leads have come from people I was speaking to, not from me actively touting for business.
 As of yet (touch wood), I have not made one sales call and I am not intending to.
 Just by being honest, sincere and passionate about what you are doing when speaking to potential leads can be enough.

 I find that if you treat everybody with the same consideration and efforts as you would for your friends, you would be amazed how many people require some help with one thing or another.
-You will be even more amazed how often people come forward suggesting that you could be the potential solution.
+You will be even more amazed at how often people come forward suggesting that you could be the potential solution.

 Play to your strengths